Directional Privacy for Deep Learning

-As a second exception to the general rule that noise leads to a reduction in accuracy, we observe the intuitive trend that larger values of $\epsilon$ lead to higher accuracy.
-In one case, when LeNet is trained with \DirDP on CIFAR10 and LFW, its accuracy is even marginally higher than the baseline without any DP guarantees for a large or very large value of $\epsilon$.
-In this case, the noise is so weak that we hypothesise that instead of preserving privacy, it acts as a regularisation factor that prevents overfitting, which can explain the very modest performance gain on the test set.
-In fact, the use of noise as a regularisation technique has been studied by \citet{li-liu:2020, li-liu:2021} with Gaussian noise.
+We also observe some cases when the neural network is trained with VMF noise, its accuracy is even marginally higher than the baseline without any DP guarantees for a large or very large value of $\epsilon$ (e.g. MLP on Fashion-MNIST, FLW and CIFAR100).
+We hypothesise that the noise also acts as a regularisation factor that prevents overfitting, which can explain the modest performance gain on the test set.
+In fact, the use of noise as a regularisation technique has been studied by \citet{li-liu:2020, li-liu:2021}, but with Gaussian noise.

-Next, we analyse if the possible loss of utility is compensated by protection against data reconstruction attacks, leading up to an analysis of how to match up VMF with Gaussian noise effects.